Rustfahrtagentur/microcad/builtin-proc-macro/README.md

 ## Example

-Let's look at µcad's built-in module `rect`.
+Let's look at µcad's built-in part `rect`.
 It has the following parameter signature: `rect(width: Scalar, height: Scalar, x: Scalar y: Scalar)`.

 Notice that the parameters are all of type `Scalar` and not `Length`.
-This is because the built-in module is not aware of the unit system.
+This is because the built-in library is not aware of the unit system.
 The built-in modules are not meant to be used directly.
-Instead, they are wrapped in a module written µcad language that provides units, asserts, default values and multiple initializers.
+Instead, they are wrapped in a part or namespace written in µcad language that provides units, asserts, default values and multiple initializers.

-In Rust, a built-in module is defined by a struct that implements the `BuiltinModule` trait.
+In Rust, a built-in library is defined by a struct that implements the `Builtin` trait.
-For our `rect` module, the struct looks like this:
+For our `rect` part, the struct looks like this:

 ```rust
 #[derive(DefineBuiltinModule)]